lpetrovic05/hiero-improvement-proposals-lazar/HIP/hip-xxxx-quiescence.md

 [quiescence details document](../assets/hip-xxxx-quiescence/quiescence-details.md).

 ### Impact on Mirror Node
-The only impact on Hiero Mirror node is that transactions will not flow constantly.
-If the network is quiesced, the mirror node will not receive transactions until the network breaks quiescence.
+The only impact on Hiero Mirror node is that blocks will not flow constantly.
+If the network is quiesced, the mirror node will not receive blocks until the network breaks quiescence.

 ### Impact on SDK
 No impacts on Heiro SDKs are expected.